 A migrant and a refugee are two distinct things.
 A migrant is “someone who moves from one place to another in order to live in another country for more than a year.”
 The International Organization for Migration estimates that 232 million people a year become international migrants.
 Those who move to work or seek a better life are generally termed « economic migrants ».
 On the other hand, a refugee is “a person who has fled armed conflict or persecution and who is recognized as needing of international protection because it is too dangerous for them to return home.”

 The UN says refugee and migrant arrivals in the EU surpassed one million in 2015.
-The International Organization for Migration estimates that some.
 The UNHCR argues that wars have forced people to leave their home more than ever.
-Refugees and migrants are dying each year while crossing the Mediterranean.
+Refugees and migrants are dying each year while crossing the Mediterranean for example.
 These people are vulnerable as they do not have a sense a home.
 Soon, we could witness climate migrants because of our planet’s destruction.
 There is no certainty on how the world could end up in the near future.

 IV – Nuclear Threat:

 The Hiroshima and Nagasaki atomic bombings proved that nuclear weapons and their effects could be devastating.
 The United States of America has bombed Japan in the context of World War II.
 The cities of Hiroshima and Nagasaki have been destroyed, and civilians have been massively killed.
 The number of people killed in the bombings is quite hard to determine.
 The estimations are around 70,000 for Hiroshima and 40,000 for Nagasaki.
 Not to mention the consequences of these attacks on people’s health, until now.